 Since City Council’s endorsement of Hamilton’s Plan for an Age-Friendly City in 2014, the City of Hamilton, the Hamilton Council on Aging, and the Seniors Advisory Committee have been partnering through a Collaborative Governance Committee to steward the Plan’s implementation.
 Implementation is also informed by our Community Engagement Advisory Committee, composed of community-based organizations, as well as staff from the City working in the community.
 This Committee increases awareness of the Plan, and serve as champions within their networks to connect people with opportunities to support Hamilton becoming an Age-Friendly city.

 We are a City with a commitment to becoming Age Friendly – and advancing this goal is a shared responsibility.
 It requires planning and action by all levels of government, non-profit organizations, the private sector, and the broader community.
 In 2016, we developed the wordmark “Age Friendly Hamilton”, to recognize broad-based efforts are occurring both within and beyond the official Plan, which collectively contribute to Hamilton becoming an Age Friendly city.
-Go to the Top

-Age Friendly Hamilton Goals
+Age-Friendly Hamilton Goals

 - Housing choice is affordable, available, and safeTransit